 Our third-party manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes, or unstable political environments, or health pandemics or epidemics.
 For example, due to the health crisis of the COVID-19 pandemic, some of the suppliers of materials and components for our instrument and cartridges are facing extreme demand for their services.
 In particular, certain manufacturers of multiple components of our instrument are currently unable to provide such components to us, or are unable to provide such components on reasonable timelines, without a requirement from the government to do so pursuant to the Defense Production Act of 1950, as amended (DPA).
-Currently, such mandates from the government are not in place.
-If we fail to obtain such mandates we may be unable to manufacture our instruments in sufficient quantities and such event would have a material adverse effect on our business, financial condition and results of operations.
+Currently, our contract with the National Institutes of Health (NIH) for Phase 2 of its Rapid Acceleration of Diagnostics (RADx) initiative has been modified to incorporate a Health Resources Priorities and Allocations System (HRPAS) priority rating of DO pursuant to the DPA.
+This allows us to place the same priority rating on orders for industrial resources that we need to fulfill our rated order with our suppliers.
+If our suppliers do not comply with such mandates or the RADx contract is subsequently amended to remove the priority rating, we may be unable to manufacture our instruments in sufficient quantities and such event would have a material adverse effect on our business, financial condition and results of operations.